-Trump's ally and released prisoner Roger Stone uses N-word slur on TV debate
+Trump's ally and released prisoner Roger Stone uses 'Negro' slur on TV debate

-Roger Stone, a political operative whose 40-month prison sentence was commuted this month by his longtime friend President Donald Trump used the racial slur "Negro" on air while verbally sparring with a Los Angeles-based Black radio host.
+Roger Stone, a political operative whose 40-month prison sentence was commuted this month by his longtime friend President Donald Trump used the racial slur "Negro" on air while verbally sparring with a Los Angeles-based black radio host.

 The exchange occurred on Saturday's Mo'Kelly Show, whose host — Morris O'Kelly — grilled Stone on his conviction for lying to Congress, tampering with witnesses and obstructing the House investigation into whether Trump's campaign colluded with Russia to win the 2016 election.